shrusti-stars/AGN-ML-model/README.md

   - Serve as a baseline for evaluating feature extensions (e.g., emission-line diagnostics)
   - Enable RLAGN classification in SDSS-based galaxy/radio samples

-*This pipeline serves as the foundation for extended models (see JanssenML/), allowing direct comparison between classical and ML-based excitation mode separation.*
+*This model serves as the foundation for extended models (see JanssenML/), allowing direct comparison between classical and ML-based excitation mode separation.*

 ---

 # (JanssenML)

-This file contains a machine learning pipeline for classifying radio-loud AGN (RLAGN) into high- and low-excitation types (HERG/LERG), following Janssen et al. (2012).
+This file contains a machine learning model for classifying radio-loud AGN (RLAGN) into high- and low-excitation types (HERG/LERG), following Janssen et al. (2012).

 - **Data sources:**
   - SDSS DR7 main galaxy sample